alfaro96/docker-tex/README.md

 ## Building the image

-We are using a Makefile to simplify Docker commands within `make` commands.
+We are using a `Makefile` to simplify Docker commands within `make` commands.

-To build the image from the Dockerfile:
+To build the image from the `Dockerfile`:

 ```
 make build